darealshinji/debian-packaging/web/pidgin-patched/README.md

 Homepage: http://www.pidgin.im/

-PS: Epoch version number 1 is used because of Ubuntu.

-PPS: If you're running Ubuntu and Unity integration is not enabled, try to run `make` with `UBUNTU=1`
+PS: If you're running Ubuntu and Unity integration is not enabled or the package's version does not begin with `1:`, try to run `make` with `UBUNTU=1`